-I am interested in all aspects of agreement technologies such as computational trust, argumentation and reputation models and how these models can be used to minimize inherent inconsistencies in the interactions among autonomous agents in open multi-agent systems.
-Specifically, I am interested in normative, descriptive and reasoning models of communication, coordination, collaboration and dialogue among artificial and human agents with a view of of resolving conflicts of opinions and making informed and reliable decisions with the information obtained.
+I am interested in AI ethics, privacy, and cybersecurity research.
+I am also interested in all aspects of agreement technologies such as computational trust, argumentation, and reputation models, and how these models can be used to minimize inherent inconsistencies in the interactions among autonomous agents in open multi-agent systems.
+Specifically, I am interested in normative, descriptive, and reasoning models of communication, coordination, collaboration, and dialogue among artificial and human agents with a view to resolving conflicts of opinions and making informed and reliable decisions with the information obtained.

-Currently, I am working on trust building AI technologies (see ReEnTrust project for details).
-As a Research Associate with the University of Edinburgh team, my roles involve the system design and implementation of the research tools we use for online experiments, contribution to academic paper writing, research dissemination and data analysis.
-Specifically, I am involved in the development of sandbox tool we are using for our sandbox studies.
-In the project, we have designed and implemented prototype experimental tools called Algorithm Playgrounds.
-The current Algorithm Playground is a merge of different algorithms to demonstrate how e- recruitment algorithms work.
+As a Research Associate at the Artificial Intelligence and its Applications Institute (AIAI), University of Edinburgh, I worked on investigating the role of contexts in managing privacy online (see CONTEXT project for details).
+On the CONTEXT project, my roles involve the development of a formal representation of privacy contexts by extending state-of-the-art ontologies, modeling use-case scenarios with the proposed formal representation, the design and implementing the prototype agent-based Privacy Enhancing Technology (PET) that will act on behalf of an individual to preserve privacy, and contribution to academic paper writing, research dissemination and data analysis.
+I also worked on trust-building AI technologies (see ReEnTrust project for details).
+On the ReEnTrust project, my roles involve the system design and implementation of the research tools we use for online experiments, contribution to academic paper writing, research dissemination, and data analysis.
+Specifically, I was involved in the development of the sandbox tool we are using for our sandbox studies.
+In the project, we designed and implemented prototype experimental tools called Algorithm Playgrounds.
+The Algorithm Playground is a merge of different algorithms to demonstrate how e- recruitment algorithms work.
 The tool incorporates educational material for e-recruitment algorithms using different explanation styles.
-Using the tool, we are investigating users’ perceptions of fairness, accuracy, transparency, reliability and trustworthiness of e-recruitment systems and how explanations impact such perceptions.
+Using the tool, we investigated users’ perceptions of fairness, accuracy, transparency, reliability and trustworthiness of e-recruitment systems and how explanations impact such perceptions.

 - argumentation theories such as abstract argumentation frameworks and structured argumentation frameworks